-A cryptocurrency which is completely anonymous and private as individual transactions cannot be tracked on the blockchain.
-Some of the most well-known privacy coins include Monero, Dash and Zcash.
+A cryptocurrency that is completely anonymous and private as individual transactions cannot be tracked on the blockchain.
+Some of the most well-known privacy coins include Monero, Dash, and Zcash.

 Peer-to-Peer (P2P) is the decentralized interactions between parties involving sharing transactions, files or other resources with no middleman in between.

 A paper wallet is a form of cold storage where the private key or seed phrase is written or printed on a piece of paper which the user can then store.

 A “pump and dump” is a type of securities fraud where a market participant, or several participants working together to falsely inflate the price of an asset in order to sell already established position when prices are artificially inflated.

 REKT is a shorthand for the word “wrecked” describing a significant loss in a trade.

 Return on investment (ROI) is a performance measure used to evaluate the profitability of an investment.
 It is calculated by dividing the profit (return) made on an investment by the initial cost of the investment.